jota2rz/traktor-obs-sync/README.md

 [![Build Portable Binaries](https://github.com/jota2rz/traktor-obs-sync/actions/workflows/main.yml/badge.svg)](https://github.com/jota2rz/traktor-obs-sync/actions/workflows/main.yml)

 ## Requirements
-- Python 3.12+
-- OBS 30.0.2+
+- OBS 30.0.2+ (optional)
 - Traktor Pro 3
 - [traktor-api-client](https://github.com/ErikMinekus/traktor-api-client)

 ## Installing
+- Download the latest release from [Releases](https://github.com/jota2rz/traktor-obs-sync/releases).
-- Clone or download the repository.
+- Extract all the content.
 - Edit `config.ini` if you have special requirements for binding addresses and ports.
-- Run `main.py` with your favorite Python environment.
+- Run the executable file.

-Use `main.py --help` to see command line options, which allow you to run this application without a `config.ini`.
+Pass `--help` as a parameter to see command line options, which allow you to run this application without a `config.ini`.

 ## How to use
+### With OBS
 The following instructions uses default settings and under the scenario of running everything in the same computer.
 Running this in a separate computer than Traktor is possible!

+- Follow the installing instructions and get the application running.
 - Place your video media files inside the `/media` folder, filename must be the same as the song filename loaded in Traktor. e.g. `Miku - Anamanaguchi.mp3` must be `Miku - Anamanaguchi.webm` or `Miku - Anamanaguchi.mp4`.
 Only `.webm` and `.mp4` is supported.
-- Follow the installing instructions and get the application running.
 - Open Traktor Pro 3.
 - Open OBS.
 - Configure one scene per deck you want to handle in OBS and name it as `Deck {deck}`. e.g. `Deck A` and `Deck B`.
 - Inside each scene create a browser source with any name, point it to the endpoint `/player/{deck}` and Page permissions to `Advanced access to OBS`. e.g. `http://localhost:8080/player/A` and `http://localhost:8080/player/B`
 - Start mixing in Traktor Pro 3 and you will see how each scene displays each deck video in sync and the active scene transitions automatically based of Traktor crossfader.

+### Without OBS
+- Follow the instructions above up to opening Traktor Pro 3.
+- Point your browser to the endpoint `/player/{deck}`. e.g. `http://localhost:8080/player/A` or `http://localhost:8080/player/B`

+## Developers
+### Requirements
+- Python 3.12+

+### Running
+- Clone or download the repository.
+- Prepare a Python environment with all dependencies from `requirements.txt`.
+- Run `main.py` inside the Python environment.

 ## Endpoints
-The web server contains these endpoints:
-(By default at port 8080)
+The web server contains these endpoints (By default at port 8080):

 - `/media` - GET static video files with range request support.
 - `/player/{deck}` - GET a HTML player for the deck.
 - `/deck/{deck}` - GET deck data as JSON.